 If you're doing a four year graduate-entry medical course (fast-track course) in England, Wales or Scotland you're not eligible for a Health Service bursary or tuition fee support or a Higher Education bursary.

 You may however apply to your local Student Finance NI office for support for living costs through student loans and certain extra grants for your entire course.

-If you're from England, Scotland and Wales and are studying in Northern Ireland, you should apply for financial support, including tuition fee loans and maintenance loans, from your own jurisdiction.
+If you're from England, Scotland or Wales and are studying in Northern Ireland, you should apply for financial support, including tuition fee loans and maintenance loans, from your own jurisdiction.